Yogi Ferrell: College career

 On November 9, 2011, Ferrell signed a letter of intent to play for Indiana, turning down offers from Butler, Florida, Virginia, and Wake Forest.
 Upon committing to Indiana said, "The main goal I actually want to accomplish coming in to college is winning a national championship."
 Ferrell was one of five players included in an Indiana recruiting class ranked by Rivals.com as second in the nation for 2012.

 In his freshman year during the 2012–13 season, Ferrell was described as running the offense "with the focus of a surgeon" while playing tenacious defense.
 According to Indiana head coach Tom Crean, "He's wiser than his years.
 He's at his best in big environments."
 His team finished the regular season as outright Big Ten champions.
 Ferrell finished the season averaging 7.6 points, 4.1 assists, and 2.8 rebounds in 28.1 minutes per game.
 He also shot 40.3% from the field and 79.8% from the free throw line.
 His 132 single-season assists by a freshman ranked among the top two in the Indiana record book.
-He was honored with a spot on the Big Ten's All-Freshman Team by the coaches and All-Big Ten Honorable Mention honors from the media.

 Ferrell continued to excel in his sophomore year, leading the team in scoring (17.3 ppg) and assists (3.9 apg).
 He had another strong shooting year, hitting 41.3% from the field and 40% from beyond the arc.
 At the end of the season, Ferrell was named to the All-Big Ten Second Team by the coaches and media.